luizfneves404/pico-backend/README.md

 ## SQLAlchemy

 I chose SQLAlchemy.
 It's a very powerful ORM that is well maintained and has async support.
 Massive improvements over the Django ORM, which is synchronous and way less flexible.

+### Enums

+I started using non native enums, because the native ones are badly supported by alembic and gave a lot of headaches.

 ## Asynchronous